Haber process: Iron-based catalysts

 The α-iron forms primary crystallites with a diameter of about 30 nanometers.
-These form crystallites a bimodal pore system with pore diameters of about 10 nanometers (produced by the reduction of the magnetite phase) and of 25 to 50 nanometers (produced by the reduction of the wüstite phase).
+These crystallites form a bimodal pore system with pore diameters of about 10 nanometers (produced by the reduction of the magnetite phase) and of 25 to 50 nanometers (produced by the reduction of the wüstite phase).
 With the exception of cobalt oxide, the promoters are not reduced.

-During the reduction of the iron oxide with synthesis gas, water vapour is formed.
+During the reduction of the iron oxide with synthesis gas, water vapor is formed.
 This water vapor must be considered for high catalyst quality as contact with the finely divided iron would lead to premature aging of the catalyst through recrystallization, especially in conjunction with high temperatures.
-The vapour pressure of the water in the gas mixture produced during catalyst formation is thus kept as low as possible, target values are below 3 gm−3.
+The vapor pressure of the water in the gas mixture produced during catalyst formation is thus kept as low as possible, target values are below 3 gm−3.
 For this reason, the reduction is carried out at high gas exchange, low pressure, and low temperatures.
 The exothermic nature of the ammonia formation ensures a gradual increase in temperature.

 The reduction of fresh, fully oxidized catalyst or precursor to full production capacity takes four to ten days.
 The wüstite phase is reduced faster and at lower temperatures than the magnetite phase (Fe3O4).
 After detailed kinetic, microscopic, and X-ray spectroscopic investigations it was shown that wüstite reacts first to metallic iron.
 This leads to a gradient of iron(II) ions, whereby these diffuse from the magnetite through the wüstite to the particle surface and precipitate there as iron nuclei.
+A high-activity novel catalyst based on this phenomenon was discovered in the 1980s at the Zhejiang University of Technology and commercialized by 2003.

-In industrial practice, pre-reduced, stabilised catalysts have gained a significant market share.
+Pre-reduced, stabilized catalysts occupy a significant market share.
 They are delivered showing the fully developed pore structure, but have been oxidized again on the surface after manufacture and are therefore no longer pyrophoric.
-The reactivation of such pre-reduced catalysts requires only 30 to 40 hours instead of the usual time period of several days.
-In addition to the short start-up time, they also have other advantages such as higher water resistance and lower weight.
+The reactivation of such pre-reduced catalysts requires only 30 to 40 hours instead of several days.
+In addition to the short start-up time, they have other advantages such as higher water resistance and lower weight.